SuchanyaLim/SuchanyaLim.github.io/cmdline_course.md

 We also learn about environment variables in UNIX systems.
 These variables control how programs behave.
 We modify them and save the changes in our configuration file to keep the changes permanent.

 Finally, we learned about becoming a root user, which gives us full administrative privileges, and how we can install software through package managers like `apt`.
 We also covered installing Python packages via `pip`.

+Scripting was one of the topics I was looking forward to most as it can be very useful for automating both personal tasks and research.
+And learning about how to change and save environment variables has opened a lot of opportunities for tinkering with my system which is kind of overwhelming in a way.
+Installing software from the command-line using `apt` and installing Python packages with `pip` was relatively straightforward in comparison.
 #### Scripting Overview
 In a UNIX environment, **scripting** typically refers to writing **bash scripts**.
 A script is a sequence of commands written in a file, which can be executed as a program.
 To indicate that it’s a bash script, we start the file with `#!/bin/bash` (referred to as the 'shebang') to tell the system that the script should be run using bash.